pebb9/botnet-simulation/README.md

 ## How It Works

+1. **C&C Server Initialization**:

-- **C&C Server**: When the containers are started, the C&C server will start listening on port 5000.
+   - The server starts on port 5000.
-- **Bots**: The bots will automatically register with the C&C server and receive a dynamic command to update a file named `botnet.md`.
-- **botnet.md** File: This file is created or updated in the bot containers, with entries like "Bot X added a log entry".
+   - Bots communicate with the server through the `/register` and `/command` endpoints.

+2. **Bot Registration and Activation**:

+   - Each bot registers itself upon startup and receives a "registration success" confirmation.
+   - The first bot becomes active immediately and starts activating the other bots sequentially.

+3. **Bot Activation Propagation**:

+   - An active bot will send a request to the server to activate the next inactive bot.
+   - This process continues until all bots are activated.

 ## Automated Commands

-The bots will automatically receive the following command upon registration:
+The activated bots will automatically receive the following command upon registration:

 ```
-Update botnet.md
+update a file
 ```

 This command causes each bot to add a line to the `botnet.md` file with its container ID.